ctrf-io/ai-test-reporter/README.md

 An AI summary for each failed test will be added to your test report.

-The package interacts with the OpenAI API, you must set `ANTHROPIC_API_KEY` environment variable.
+The package interacts with the Anthropic API, you must set `ANTHROPIC_API_KEY` environment variable.

 You will be responsible for any charges incurred from using your selected Claude model.
 Make sure you are aware of the associated costs.